qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 fields under :guilabel:`Maximums for GetMap request`.

 You can change the :guilabel:`Quality for JPEG images` factor.
 The quality factor must be in the range 0 to 100.
-Specify 0 to obtain small compressed files, 100 for large uncompressed files.
+Specify 0 for maximum compression, 100 for no compression.

 You can change the limit for atlas features to be printed in one request by setting the :guilabel:`Maximum features for Atlas print requests` field.